dennisdoomen/blog/_posts/2021/2021-10-21-laws-test-driven-development.md

 ---

-title: "Dennis' 17 Laws of Test Driven Development"
+title: "My Laws of Test Driven Development"
-excerpt: "These are the 'things' that have helped me avoid shooting myself in my own foot while practicing Test Driven Development."
+excerpt: "These are the practices and principles that have helped me avoid shooting myself in my own foot while practicing Test Driven Development."

 tags:
 - test driven development